Getting into the GI of it…

 Yacon syrup versus manuka honey: which is better for blood sugar control

-In June 2019, the University of Sydney released their findings of a study to determine which of the two, either Manuka honey, or the syrup from the yacon root, would be better for glycemic control when used as a sweetener in food11.
+In June 2019, the University of Sydney released their findings of a study to determine which of the two, either Manuka honey, or the syrup from the yacon root, would be better for glycemic control when used as a sweetener in food.
 After a number of tests and comparisons in a population of participants, the researchers determined that a yacon syrup concentrate had more stable effects on blood sugar levels, and a far lower impact on blood sugar levels changes than manuka honey.
-With a glycemic index of around 40, molasses-like yacon syrup is considered a low-glycemic food, and is even considered safe for those with diabetes to use12,13.
+With a glycemic index of around 40, molasses-like yacon syrup is considered a low-glycemic food, and is considered safe for those who want to watch their blood sugar levels.
 It’s a great option if you’re looking for a little sweetness without the blood sugar side effects!